sirrice/sirrice.github.io/templates/index.md

 their data.
 His goal is for users at all technical levels to effectively and quickly make sense of their information.
-He is interested in solutions that ultimately improve the interface between users and data, and techniques borrows from fields such as data management, systems, crowd sourcing, visualization, and HCI.
+He is interested in solutions that ultimately improve the interface between users and data, and techniques borrowed from fields such as data management, systems, crowd sourcing, visualization, and HCI.